soulfresh/interactors/README.md

   ▸ **getLabel**(`el`) => `string`

 Get the label text associated with an element.
-If the element has multiple objects that define its label, they will be combined with a space.
+If the element has multiple object that define it's label, they will be combined with a space.